To Obtain a Library Card:

 Your library card will be honored at every public and most academic libraries in the RAILS library system.
 Borrowing privileges at other Illinois libraries (such as the Chicago Public Library) may be available.
 Please visit or call the library for their specific lending policies.

+Books, audio books, music CDs, magazines, sheet music, pamphlets, non-fiction videos, and TV series videos circulate for 3 weeks.
+“Now Playing” videos, feature film videos and console games circulate for one week.
+Youth Services iPads circulate for one hour.
 Patrons may borrow up to 100 items at a time.
-No more than 10 of these items may be VHS tapes, DVDs or Blu-Rays; and no more than 25 of the items may be CDs or audio books.
-No more than 5 of these items may be console games.
-Patrons may have no more than 50 reserves placed at any given time.
-There is no cost to check out any of these materials.
+No more than 10 of these items may be videos; no more than 25 of the items may be a combination of CDs or audio books; no more than 5 of these items may be console games.

 Tinley Park items may be renewed up to two times if not on reserve for another patron.
 “Now Playing” videos cannot be renewed.
 There are several ways to renew an item: in person at the library, online, or by phone.
 If renewing by phone, you will be asked for your library card number.
 For instructions on how to renew items online, as well as how to manage your SWAN account, stop by or print this tri-fold brochure.

 If the item you want is checked out, it may be reserved for you by contacting a staff member at the Reference or Youth Services Desks, or by requesting the item on the SWAN online catalog.
 You will be notified when the item becomes available.
 Items will be held for 7 days and must be picked up with the library card under which the hold was placed.
 “Now Playing” videos cannot be reserved.
 Patrons may reserve up to 50 items at any given time.